alejandrodemiquel/xtracta/README.md

 This repository contains the program to extract the supplier name from an invoice.

-To execute it straight away, just execute the following commands in python:
+To execute it straight away, clone the repository, start python in the cloned folder and execute the following commands in python:

 ```
 import exercise